-2023 · WHAT ISSUES SHOULD I CONSIDER REGARDING MY RESTRICTED STOCK UNITS?
+2024 · WHAT ISSUES SHOULD I CONSIDER REGARDING MY RESTRICTED STOCK UNITS?

-RSU GRANT ISSUES YES NO } Do you need to review how RSUs work?
+RSU GRANT ISSUES YES NO INVESTMENT ISSUES YES NO Do you need to review how RSUs work?
 Do you need to confirm the conditions of vesting?
 If so, consider the following: Depending on your plan, your RSUs may fully vest after a number of years, or they may follow a graduated vesting schedule over multiple years.
-Your plan may tie vesting to a liquidity event or performance goals, instead of (or in addition to) the expiration of a vesting period.
-Vesting triggers should be closely monitored to ensure there is no surprise tax liability. } Does your plan allow you to defer distribution of shares and continue to hold units until a later date, post-vesting (e.g., at retirement)?
-If so, consider whether it would be advantageous to choose a future payment date to coordinate the timing of tax recognition with your overall plan.
-Also, understand what events may accelerate any deferred payments. } Do you need to review what you will receive when your RSUs vest?
-If so, determine whether a cash settlement and/or stock settlement option is offered. } Does your company accrue/pay dividend equivalents while you hold RSUs?
-If so, consider how this affects your cash flow and tax liability. } Do you need to review how termination of your employment (voluntary or involuntary), disability, or death might affect your interests under your plan?
+Your plan may tie vesting to a liquidity event or performance Do shares of your company's stock, along with any unvested RSUs, make up a significant percentage of your investment portfolio (e.g., more than 10%)?
+If so, consider tax-efficient diversification strategies.
+Maintaining a concentration in your company's stock can be especially risky.
+Does your company have a blackout period or trading window, or are there other limitations on your ability to sell shares? goals, instead of (or in addition to) the expiration of a vesting period.
+Vesting triggers should be closely monitored to ensure there is no surprise tax liability.
+Do you need downside protection while holding your company's shares?
+If so, consider whether buying put options (if permitted) or investments with negative correlation would offer a safeguard. continue to hold units until a later date, post-vesting (e.g., at retirement)?
+If so, consider whether it would be advantageous to choose a Are you considering selling company shares at a loss?
+If so, review how the timing of your sale and any RSU grants or vesting may trigger the wash-sale rules. future payment date to coordinate the timing of tax recognition with your overall plan.
+Also, understand what events may accelerate any deferred payments.
+TAX ISSUES YES NO Do you need to review what you will receive when your RSUs vest?
+If so, determine whether a cash settlement and/or stock settlement option is offered.
+Do you need to understand the tax consequences of the grant of your RSUs?
+If so, note that the receipt of an RSU is not a taxable event.
+Income is not recognized until the shares (or cash) are delivered.
+Does your company accrue/pay dividend equivalents while you hold RSUs?
+If so, consider how this affects your cash flow and tax liability.
+Do you need to understand the tax consequences of the vesting of your RSUs?
+If so, consider the following: Do you need to review how termination of your employment (voluntary or involuntary), disability, or death might affect your interests under your plan?
 If so, termination generally causes you to forfeit unvested interests (unless vesting is accelerated under your plan).
+Upon the transfer of shares (or cash), the FMV of the shares is taxable compensation for federal and any state and local income taxes.
+The taxable event (delivery) typically occurs at vesting, but it can be deferred in certain circumstances (e.g., if your plan qualifies for IRC § 409A).
+This income is also subject to FICA taxes in the year of vesting, regardless of any elective deferral. (continue on next page)